mewfree/personal-website-gatsby/src/pages/blog/adwords-scripts-reading-data/index.md

 Now if you try to run this, it wouldn't do anything, because the loop is basically empty.
 Let's log the name of the campaign: `javascript›Logger.log(campaign.getName());`.

 Let's try to do a bit more.
-Campaign budget can be easily fetched with `javascript›.getBudget()` but it only returns an integer (for example, for a budget of $100, response will be 100), so let's try to get the currency code too. `javascript›AdWordsApp.currentAccount().getCurrencyCode()` should do!
+Campaign budget can be easily fetched with `javascript›.getBudget()` but it only returns an integer (for example, for a budget of $100, the response will be 100), so let's try to get the currency code too. `javascript›AdWordsApp.currentAccount().getCurrencyCode()` should do!

 Here is the final result:
 ```javascript